OIDEL is a non-profit, non-governmental

 Joseph Michel, (B) Former Minister of Education.
 Alberto

-Michelini, (I) Former member ot the European Parliamentl.
+Michelini, (I) Former member ot the European Parliament.

 Juan Antonio Ortega y Díaz-Ambrona, (E) Former Minister